-Marijuana contains many compounds, including tetrahydrocannabinol (THC) and cannabidiol (CBD).
+Cannabis contains many compounds, including tetrahydrocannabinol (THC) and cannabidiol (CBD).
 These compounds remain in the system after use, but many factors can affect how long they stay there.
-This can influence the length and side effects of the marijuana detox process.
+This can influence the length and side effects of the cannabis detox process.

 THC and CBD attach to the same cannabinoid receptors as endocannabinoids, which are chemicals that the body produces naturally.
 Typically, the body releases these compounds through urine and stool.

-If a person wants to detox from marijuana, they will need to flush out or wait until the final traces of marijuana have left the body.
+If a person wants to detox from cannabis, they will need to flush out or wait until the final traces of cannabis have left the body.
 Until this happens, they may also test positive in drug screening.

-According to American Addiction Centers, a person can expect marijuana to remain in their body for the following times:
+According to American Addiction Centers, a person can expect cannabis to remain in their body for the following times:

 - Hair: 90 days